 Pain Physicians NY (Brooklyn, Queens, Manhattan, Bronx NYC) is one of the first practices in New York to offer an alternative treatment for shoulder pain.
-Depending on severity of the pain, signs and symptoms in addition to traditional treatment options such as muscle relaxants, injections or physical therapy we might offer a cutting edge, non-invasive disc decompression procedure and rich plasma (PRP) injections.
+Depending on the severity of the pain, signs, and symptoms in addition to traditional treatment options such as anti-inflammation injections or physical therapy, we might offer a cutting-edge stem cell therapy and rich plasma (PRP) injections.

 Brooklyn Pain Physicians are internationally recognized as one of the best shoulder pain management specialists and doctors in Brooklyn, NYC.